-ActiveCampaign’s email marketing service requires that your contact list be an opt-in list.
-This means that all of your contacts must have willingly given you their email address, with the knowledge that they would be added to your list and receive mass emails from you.
+ActiveCampaign requires your contact list to be an opt-in list.
+This means all your contacts must have willingly given you their email address, knowing they would be added to your list and receive direct campaigns from you.
 Usually, contacts sign up using an online subscription form.

 A "double opt-in list," which is preferred, means that every person who signed up to be on your email list was also subsequently sent an individual "confirmation" email, which asked them one more time to confirm that they did indeed want their email address to be added to your list.
 This improves the quality of your list as it ensures that no individual was added to your list against their will.

 That depends on how you obtained your list and the process contacts went through when they gave you their email address.

 - Contacts who signed up using a subscription form on my website